-With 18 months left until the 2022 World Cup in Qatar, the CONMEBOL qualifying group is underway and four teams have their sights set on an automatic spot.
+With just under one year left until the 2022 World Cup in Qatar, the CONMEBOL qualifying group is in full swing and four teams have their sights set on an automatic spot.

 Unlike every other confederation, CONMEBOL’s qualification tournament for the World Cup features just one group, a format that was first brought in ahead of 1998 and still applies as nations aim for Qatar 2022.
 As always, the 10 nations taking place are Brazil, Uruguay, Argentina, Colombia, Chile, Peru, Venezuela, Paraguay, Ecuador and Bolivia.